microse-rpc/microse-py/README.md

 from microse.app import ModuleProxyApp import os

+# Create an abstract class to be used for IDE intellisense:
+class AppInstance(ModuleProxyApp):
+    pass

+# Create the instance amd add type notation,
-app = ModuleProxyApp("app") # 'app' will be the root namespace for modules
+# 'app' will be the root namespace for modules
+app: AppInstance = ModuleProxyApp("app")
 ```

 In other files, just define a class with the same name as the filename, so that